aws-samples/shopfloor-connectivity/docs/README.md

 <td>BootstrapBrokers</td>
 <td>Addresses with port number for bootstrap brokers for AWS MSK cluster. (bootstrap.servers)</td>
 <td>List[String]</td>
-<td><p>To get the broker addresses for a cluser use the CLI command <br />
+<td><p>To get the broker addresses for a cluster use the CLI command <br />
-aws kafka get-bootstrap-brokers --cluster-arn `ClusterArn` and use the addresses retured in `"BootstrapBrokerStringPublicSaslIam"'.</p>
+aws kafka get-bootstrap-brokers --cluster-arn `ClusterArn` and use the addresses returned in `"BootstrapBrokerStringPublicSaslIam"'.</p>
 <p><a href="https://docs.aws.amazon.com/msk/latest/developerguide/msk-get-bootstrap-brokers.html">Getting the bootstrap brokers for an Amazon MSK cluster"</a></p></td>
 </tr>
 <tr class="even">